 Doesn’t even matter which two people you put on the bottom.
 Trump up (I use the verb purposely) some paranoid stories about how those two “bottom enemies” are stealing whatever could make life good for the six: those brown immigrants are “poisoning the blood,” committing heinous crimes; those libs are doing surgery on kids at school, turning them trans; those immoral women are gleefully aborting babies; those elites scorn you and think you’re stupid; experts are engaged in a big, scary conspiracy.
 Doesn’t really matter.
 Just lie.
 The six will turn on the two, and so the eight people who would otherwise just want to go on with life instead remain furiously distracted with fear and enmity—and the would-be rulers can do whatever they want.

 I would add one more element to our parable.
 Of those bottom two, number two will happily turn in enmity on the very bottom one.
 Thus, the enmity multiplies.
 The seemingly obvious way to deal with fear and enmity is by dominating the perceived threat: voila, now we need those powerful rulers to dominate the threat.
-Power and dominance now feels like safety.
+Power and dominance now feel like safety.

 All of us are capable of recognizing this divide-and-conquer strategy for what it is.
 We are capable of resisting it.
 But we don’t want to.
 We like to have enemies.
 No one is forcing Americans to listen to news sources and podcasts that lie about reality, that trigger and stimulate our hatreds, keeping them constantly stoked.
 We take pleasure in it.
 The sin of Cain, always always with us.
 That love for enmity itself—that’s the real enemy within.